serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 But reopen the Matrix entity you just saved.
 There is no cast entry there.
 What happened to Neo?

 As this is an unmapped field, so movie *Save* service just ignored the CastList property.

+> If you remember that in prior section, our GenreList also was an unmapped field, but somehow it worked there.
+Thats because we made use of a behavior, LinkedSetRelationBehavior with that property.
+>
+> Here we are sampling what would happen if we had no such service behavior.

 ### Handling Save for CastList